Csson/p5-mojox-customtemplatefileparser/README.md

         %= text_field username => placeholder => 'name'

-And then all that remains is putting in a header.
-See [Dist::Zilla::Plugin::Test::CreateFromMojoTemplates](https://metacpan.org/pod/Dist::Zilla::Plugin::Test::CreateFromMojoTemplates).
+The easiest way to is it is with [Dist::Zilla::Plugin::Test::CreateFromMojoTemplates](https://metacpan.org/pod/Dist::Zilla::Plugin::Test::CreateFromMojoTemplates).

 # AUTHOR